Joshua-Micheletti/Notes/Programming/Protocols/LDAP/LDAP.md

 With the LDAP protocol it's possible to make requests to the server asking for its information and its **schema** (how the data is stored in it and what types of data it understands)

 ## Distinguished Name
 The Distinguished Name (DN) represents a path in the tree structure of the LDAP server.
 It's a string of key-value pairs that represents the path to take from a root of the tree to find the specified object.
-The pairs are
+The pairs are separated by a comma and its order represents its height in the tree, with the first entry representing the leaf and the last entry representing the root.

+Each DN is **unique** in the DIT, as it represents a path.
+It will change only if the internal structure of the DIT is changed.

+The parts that make up the DN (separated by commas and each representing a path of a layer in the tree) are called **RDN** (**R**elative **D**istinguished **N**ame).

+For example, this DN identifies a single entry in the DIT:
+"cn=Fred,ou=users,o=company"

+It's composed of 3 RDNs:
+- "cn=Fred" is the leaf RDN (**C**ommon **N**ame)
+- "ou=users" is the middle branch RDN that represents the **O**rganizational **U**nit (a sort of group of leaves or other ou)
+- ""